aaronbengochea/NYU-Tandon-Bridge-Winter-2023/README.md

 ## Program Schedule

-The course is sectioned into 4 exams.
+The course is sectioned into 4 parts each culminating with an exam.
+The exams tend to mostly cover the material and topics covered in its given section.
 Course topics are covered in the following sections:

 Exam 1: Discrete Math & Programming in C++ (Basic)
 Exam 2: Discrete Math & Programming in C++ (Intermediate)